-A. The ND Forest Service can provide the following assistance upon request through the NDDES Duty Officer via State Radio.
-Following is a comprehensive list of resources stationed at the NDFS Field Office in Bismarck; which may or may not be available at any given time.
+A. The ND Forest Service can provide the following assistance upon request either directly or through the ND Watch Center.
+Following is a comprehensive list of resources stationed at the NDFS Field Office in Bismarck, which may or may not be available at any given time.

 - Technical Assistance

 - Wildland fire tactics, staging and logistical planning, etc.

 - Resources

 - Fire Suppression Equipment

-- 5 Type VI Wildland Engines (400 gal. tanks)

-- 1 UTV Firefighting Units

 - Fire Planning and Logistics Support

-- 4 Full-Time NWCG qualified staff (on staff year-round)

-- Portable Radio Repeater System

-- Radio Cache

 - Response Time

 - Depending on availability, response time for dispatch is typically 30 minutes plus travel time.